Gonzo2500/Milestone-Project-2/README.md

 #### User Stories
 1. As a visitor of the site I want a clear overview of the content that is offered.
 So that I can see if the offers draw my interest
-2. As a visitor of the site I want a clear overview of the content that is offered.
-So that I can see if the offers draw my interest
-3. As a user I want to challenge my knowledge about agile software development.
+2. As a user I want to challenge my knowledge about agile software development.
-4. As a user of the quiz I want the chance to have different quiz topics.
+3. As a user of the quiz I want the chance to have different quiz topics.
-5. As a user of the quiz I want to be able to see a timer and how many questions are still left.
+4. As a user of the quiz I want to be able to see a timer and how many questions are still left.
-6. As a user of the quiz, I want to get a final score to see how good my knowledge of the topic really is
+5. As a user of the quiz, I want to get a final score to see how good my knowledge of the topic really is
-7. As a user of the quiz I want to see the right answer, to learn more.
+6. As a user of the quiz I want to see the right answer, to learn more.
-8. As a user I want to be able to join a training class to improve my skills.
+7. As a user I want to be able to join a training class to improve my skills.

 #### Future Features